 - Intense pulsed light — These short duration pulses of wavelengths of high-intensity light can also calm inflammation.

-Are there at-home alternative treatments for eczema?
+Are there at-home alternative eczema treatments?

 Keys to treating eczema involve knowing your triggers, bathing and moisturizing the right way with the right products, and using over the counter or prescription medication consistently.
+Keeping your skin moisturized can help reduce the frequency or severity of flare-ups you experience.
+Some changes to your daily routine that may be helpful include:

 There are other “alternative” treatments that could be helpful.